 Frequently asked questions

-Does the 2025 time-tracking rule also affect remote work
+Does the working-day record also affect remote work?

 Yes.
-Remote and hybrid environments must be covered by a system able to record and evidence the working day reliably.
+Remote and hybrid environments should be covered by a system able to record start and end times with reliability and traceability.

 Not always.
-The key is that the record is reliable, traceable and backed by consistent internal processes and policies.
+The key is that the record is reliable, accessible, retainable and backed by consistent internal processes and policies.

 Related articles